-> The walkway traverses a stream that winds through a variety of plants and gradually descends to a plaza where bougainvillea arbors provide scale and a sense of intimacy.
-Continuing through the plaza, the stream cascades over a stone waterfall or "chadar," into a pool with a floating maze of azaleas.
+A walkway crosses over a stream that winds through a variety of plants and gradually descends to a plaza, where you’ll find bougainvillea climbing through custom-made rebar trellises.
+The stream cascades over a stone waterfall into a pool containing a maze of azaleas.
 Specialty gardens surround the pool.

 All of the foliage and materials of the garden are selected to accentuate the interplay of light, color, and reflection.
 More than 500 varieties of plant material are used in the landscaping.

 Since the Center opened in 1997, the Central Garden has evolved as its plants have grown and been trimmed.
 New plants are constantly being added to the palette.
 Irwin's statement "Always changing, never twice the same" is carved into a stepping stone in the garden, reminding you of the ever-changing nature of this living work of art.

 See a variety of cacti, succulents, and other plants from a desert terrain—as well as panoramic views of Los Angeles—in this garden located between the East and West Pavilions.